13werwolf13/SurviveInMUD/README.md

 # SurviveInMUD
 Survival MUD game
-My friends and I decided to write the MUD game, for ourselves, just learn, just ..
+My friends and I decided to write the MUD game, for ourselves, just learn, just .. mindfuck